matteo-minerva/news-scraper/README.md

 Allows to find the newspapers present in the DB

 /api/papers POST - private access
-Adds a new header to the table
+Adds a new newspaper to the table

 /api/papers/:id PUT - private access
-Allows you to modify the information regarding a particular header
+Allows you to modify the information regarding a particular newspaper

 /api/papers/:id GET - public access
-Retrieves information about a particular header /api/papers/:id header
+Retrieves information about a particular newspaper /api/papers/:id

 /api/papers/:id DELETE - private access
-Allows to delete a particular header from the DB
+Allows to delete a particular newspaper from the DB
 ```

 <!-- CONTACT -->